I enjoy giving advice to others from my own personal experience—including giving blood.

 There are some things that you won't know until you get to a doctor or go through the preliminary screening to give blood (those blood donation restrictions are covered below), hover there are several disqualifying factors that you can consider right away.

-You are NOT eligible to donate blood if...
+You are not eligible to donate blood if...

-- You have a cold or flu symptoms
+- You have cold or flu symptoms.

-- You have cancer
+- You have cancer.

-- You are pregnant
+- You are pregnant.

-- You have AIDS
+- You have AIDS.

-- You are engaged in ANY hypodermic drug use
+- You are engaged in any hypodermic drug use.

-- You are younger than 17 years old (the minimum age requirement varies from state to state; in some states, you can donate blood at age 16, but not all)
+- You are younger than 17 years old (the minimum age requirement varies from state to state; in some states, you can donate blood at age 16, but not all).

-- You weigh less than 110 pounds
+- You weigh less than 110 pounds.

-- Within the past 12 months, you have recently traveled to an area that makes you not safe for blood donations (Iraq, some countries in Western Africa, and anywhere where one might encounter malaria)
+- Within the past 12 months, you have recently traveled to an area that makes you not safe for blood donations (Iraq, some countries in Western Africa, and anywhere where one might encounter malaria).

-- In the 90s, you spent some time in the UK (In the comments, s.carver points out that a stint she spent in the UK during the '90s made her ineligible to give blood because of the mad cow scare)
+- In the 90s, you spent some time in the UK (In the comments, s.carver points out that a stint she spent in the UK during the '90s made her ineligible to give blood because of the mad cow scare).

-- You are on a medication that makes you not eligible for blood donations (check the organization you wish to donate with before booking an appointment, or ask your doctor)
+- You are on a medication that makes you not eligible for blood donations (check the organization you wish to donate with before booking an appointment, or ask your doctor).

-- Within the past 12 months, you got a tattoo in a state that does not regulate tattoo facilities
+- Within the past 12 months, you got a tattoo in a state that does not regulate tattoo facilities.

 If you want to be a double red cell donator, you are not eligible if...

-- You are shorter than 5"1' if you're male, shorter than 5"5' if you're female
+- You are shorter than 5"1' if you're male, and shorter than 5"5' if you're female.

-- You are female and weigh less than 150 pounds
+- You are female and weigh less than 150 pounds.

-- You are male and weigh less than 130 pounds
+- You are male and weigh less than 130 pounds.

-You will probably have noticed that some requirements vary based on state or the organization to which you are donating blood.
+You will probably have noticed that some requirements vary based on the state or the organization to which you are donating blood.
 For this reason, it never hurts to check with the organization you have in mind before heading over to make a donation.

-There are also some restrictions for people who have had certain conditions within the past 12 months (for example, Syphilis), or if you're being treated for something now (e.g. Tuberculosis).
+There are also some restrictions for people who have had certain conditions within the past 12 months (for example, Syphilis), or if you're being treated for something now (e.g., Tuberculosis).
 Basically, if you're dealing with some sort of sickness, check with the clinic or your doctor first.

 If you are dealing with any of the following factors, you will find that you are not eligible to give blood (at least for the time being)